nju-websoft/SPARQA/README.md

 * Replace the freebase_pyodbc_info and freebase_sparql_html_info in the common/globals_args.py with your local address. (note that 2013 version is for GraphQuestions, and latest version is for CWQ 1.1).

 ### KB-indenpendent query generation
 * Run KB-indenpendent query generation.
 Setup variable module=1.0.
 The input: graph_questions_filepath.
 The output: structure_with_1_ungrounded_graphq_file.
-We provided [one sample](https://github.com/nju-websoft/SPARQA/blob/master/slides/274000300.json) to help easily understand the complete structure.
-I can provide the structures of all questions if you need.
+We provided sample in output_graphq folder.

 ### KB-dependent query generation
 * Generate variant generation.
 Set variable module=2.1.
 The input: structure_with_1_ungrounded_graphq_file.
 The output: structure_with_2_1_grounded_graph_file.
 * Ground candidate queries.
 Set module=2.2.
 The input: structure_with_2_1_grounded_graph_file.
 The output: structure_with_2_2_grounded_graph_folder.
+We provided [one sample](https://github.com/nju-websoft/SPARQA/blob/master/slides/274000300.json) to understand easily.
+We also provided samples of questions in output_graphq folder.
 * Rank using word-level scorer.
 Set module=2.3_word_match.
 The input: structure_with_2_2_grounded_graph_folder.
 * Combine sentence-level scorer and word-level scorer.
 Set module=2.3_add_question_match.
 The input: structure_with_2_2_grounded_graph_folder.
 * Run evaluation.
 Set module=3_evaluation.
 The input: structure_with_2_2_grounded_graph_folder.
 The output: results.